-Which COVID-19-Related Payroll Tax Credits Is My Business Eligible to Receive? by Cherry Laufenberg, CPA
+UPDATED – Which COVID-19-Related Payroll Tax Credit Is My Business Eligible to Receive? by Cherry Laufenberg, CPA

-In the wake of the COVID-19 pandemic, the U.S. enacted laws providing a variety of financial-relief measures to support businesses struggling to maintain operations and payroll through the crisis period.
-Key among those provisions are tax credits for businesses that retain employees despite full or partial suspensions of their operations and that continue to pay workers who qualify for sick and family leave.
+In the wake of the COVID-19 pandemic, the U.S. enacted various laws providing a variety of financial-relief measures to support businesses through the crisis period.
+Key among those provisions are tax credits for those businesses that retain and continue to pay qualifying wages to employees despite interruptions or their normal business operations.

 How Do I Calculate the Employee Retention Credit?

-The actual amount of the employee retention tax credit available to a particular business is equal to 50 percent of the “qualifying wages” (including employer-provided health care costs) it pays to workers between March 12 and Dec.
+The actual amount of the employee retention tax credit available to businesses under the first COVID-19 relief law was equal to 50 percent of “qualifying wages” (including employer-provided health care costs) paid to workers between March 13 and Dec.
 31, 2020, up to a maximum of $10,000 per employee, for all calendar quarters.
-Again, the available credit is capped at $5,000 per employee per year.
+Again, the available credit was capped at $5,000 per employee per year.

 What is Meant by Qualifying Wages?